-If you sold or exchanged a qualified community asset acquired after December 31, 2001, that you held for more than 5 years, you may be able to exclude the "qualified capital gain."
+If you sold or exchanged a qualified community asset acquired after December 31, 2001, and before January 1, 2010, that you held for more than 5 years, you may be able to exclude the "qualified capital gain."
 The qualified gain is, generally, any gain recognized in a trade or business that you would otherwise include on Form 4797, Part I. This exclusion also applies to an interest in, or property of, certain renewal community businesses.

 Qualified community asset.
+A

-A qualified community asset is any of the following.
+qualified community asset is any of the following.

 - Qualified community stock.

-- Qualified community partnership
+- Qualified community partnership interest.

 - Qualified community business property.